-1. Is Wallace Limited to Arrest?
-The majority in McDonough asserts that Wallace is distinguishable as a false arrest case.
+1. Is Wallace Now Limited to Arrest?
+The majority in McDonough asserted that Wallace is distinguishable as a false arrest case.
 False arrest, the McDonough Court stated, "has a life independent of an ongoing trial or putative future conviction-it attacks the arrest only to the extent it was without legal process, even if legal process later commences."
 A constitutional challenge that goes beyond an arrest "without legal process" and "directly challenges-and thus necessarily threatens to impugn-the prosecution itself," like that in McDonough, presents a different problem and produces a different result.
-Does this mean that Wallace and its early
+See generally Terressa Ravenell & Riley H. Ross III, Policing Symmetry, 99 N.C.L.
+REV. 379 (2021).